CalMacCQ/topt-proto/README.md

 # topt-proto

-Python prototype of circuit rewrites related to T gate optimisation.
+Library of quantum circuit utilities, including some rewrites related to $T$ gate optimisation.

-NOT WORKING YET - just a fun learning project so far.
+The $T$ gate stuff is very much unfinished, just a fun learning project so far.

 ## Install